bighuang624/bighuang624/README.md

 🔍 I mainly focus on:

 - technologies that allow machines and robots to complete new tasks, acquire new skills or adapt to the environment rapidly with fewer samples through learning algorithms
-- computer vision, multimodal machine learning, sequence modeling and deep learning
+- transfer learning, multi-modal learning, computer vision and deep learning

 <!-- 👯 I am open to: